 Transcripts given to students will be stamped UNOFFICIAL.
 Fort Payne High School is careful to abide by the requirements of the Buckley Amendment, concerning confidentiality.
-Transcripts will be mailed at no charge.
+Transcripts will be sent electronically through Parchment or can be mailed upon request.

 BELL SCHEDULE